profjsb/ScienceWithPython/README.md

 ### Docs in the Repo ###

-   * **doscience.py**: cheeky psuedocode showing how to do groundbreaking science with Python.  __Excercise__ for home: try to make this object oriented and account for vast numbers of PI committee meetings.
+   * **doscience.py**: cheeky psuedocode showing how to do groundbreaking science with Python.  __Excercise__ (only try this at home): try to make this object oriented and account for vast number of PI committee meetings.

    * **talk slides**: TBD